covemountainsoftware/cpputest-for-qpc/README.md

 # Environment

-This project was developed and proven in Ubuntu 20.04.
+This project was developed and proven in Ubuntu 20.04 and 22.04.
 In theory any build or host operating system environment supported by CppUTest will be compatible with this code.

 ## Prerequisites

-* qpc (pulled in as a git submodule)
+* qpc
+  * You can override the QPC to another directory with your project's exact QPC source code.
+  * or:
   * After cloning this repository, do not forget to:
   * `git submodule init`
   * `git submodule update`